NYPL-Simplified/opds-web-client/README.md

 - `bookUrl`: optional initial URL of an OPDS Entry to load.
 Default: `null`
 - `proxyUrl`: optional local proxy path to which all remote URLs will be posted.
 Default: `undefined`
 - `pageTitleTemplate(collectionTitle: string, bookTitle: string) => string`: optional function that accepts a collection and book title and returns an HTML page title.
 Default: `undefined`
+- `computeBreadcrumbs`: optional function for customizing breadcrumbs.
+It defaults to `defaultCreateBreadcrumbs` in [Breadcrumbs](src/components/Breadcrumbs.tsx).
+It should return an array of link objects, each with `url` and `text` properties.
+Its only argument is an object with these properties:
+  - `history`: an array of link objects (each with `url` and `text` properties) that is appended every time the user navigates to a new collection
+  - `hierarchy`: an array of link objects (each with `url` and `text` properties) consisting of the current collection's catalog root and its parent link (rel="up", if present)
+  - `collection`: object representing the current collection data (see the [interfaces file](src/interfaces.ts))

 ## React Component
 OPDSBrowser is also available as a reusable React component: